meant-ion/TuringMod/README.md

 A fork of this bot containing only the chat mimicking functions (meant more for multiple channels at once) can be found here: https://github.com/meant-ion/TuringModLite

+The fork of the bot that has all the old functions that are no longer here is under the 'heavy' branch

 COMMANDS:

 	- !title: returns the current title of the current stream to the chatroom